ThiagoCordeiro52/GC-Proj-00-PPM/README.md

 Note, for instance, that when $`t = 0`$ we have 100% of _"influence"_ of the value $`A`$ and 0% of "influence" of the value $`B`$.
 Similarly, when $`t = 1`$, we have 0% of $`A`$ and 100% of $`B`$.
 This is a linear interpolation between those two values!

 To apply this concept to colors you need to interpolate each RGB channel separately.
-However, this will only work for ine dimension.
-To get a interpolated color inside the **image plane** we need to interpolate twice, which is called [**bilinear interpolation**](https://en.wikipedia.org/wiki/Bilinear_interpolation).
+However, this will only work for one dimension.
+To generate an interpolated color inside the **image plane** we need to interpolate twice, which is called [**bilinear interpolation**](https://en.wikipedia.org/wiki/Bilinear_interpolation).

 Suppose we need to find a interpolated color for a coordinate $`(u,v)`$ with $`u,v \in [0,1]`$.
 Now assume that $`A`$ and $`B`$ are the colors assigned to the bottom left, and bottom right corners of the image, respectively.